nwmn/STS98/README.txt

-Intro to Data Exploration (Analytics & Visualization) with R University of California, Davis
+Data Exploration (Analytics & Visualization) with R University of California, Davis
 Taught by Nick Ulle
 Spring 2016